 This post was inspired by the results of a recent Walk Score survey, published in The Atlantic, listing the 25 “best cities for public transit” in the U.S. At the top of the list is New York, and Raleigh, NC is at the bottom.
 I’ve been researching the pet policies of major public transit systems since Dog Jaunt’s earliest days, and I’ve been happily surprised by the results.
 Most public transit systems do allow pets on board, though it has … Read more

 Metropolitan Atlanta Rapid Transit Authority (MARTA) operates buses and rapid transit trains in Atlanta and Fulton County, with additional service in DeKalb and Cobb counties.
 There is a MARTA train station at the Hartsfield-Jackson Atlanta International Airport (ATL), in Clayton County.
 MARTA’s pet policy [PDF] states that “small pets confined to rigid pet carriers with locks or latches” are allowed on board.

-Cherokee Area Transportation System (CATS) operates buses in Cherokee County, and provides commuter service to Atlanta. … Read more
+Cherokee Area Transportation System (CATS) operates buses in Cherokee County, and provides commuter service to … Read more

 Photo by Ron Reiring